 Transformers.
 As an alternative, attention is able to capture global-context information by pairwise correlation.
 Transformer (Vaswani et al., 2017) has demonstrated that it is possible to stack the self-attentions to achieve the state-of-the-art performance.
-Recently, there have been a lot of variants to the transformer (Ahmed et al., 2017; Ott et al., 2018; Chen et al., 2018; Paulus et al., 2018; Shaw et al., 2018).
-Among them, Ott et al. (2018) proposed to scale up the batch size; Shaw et al. (2018) leverages the relative position representations; Ahmed et al. (2017) introduces the weighted multihead attention.
+Recently, there have been a lot of variants to the transformer (Ahmed et al., 2017; Ott et al., 2018; Chen et al., 2018; Paulus et al., 2018; Shaw et al., 2018; Sukhbaatar et al., 2019a;b).
+Among them, Ott et al. (2018) proposed to scale up the batch size; Shaw et al. (2018) leverages the relative position representations; Ahmed et al. (2017) introduces the weighted multi-head attention; Sukhbaatar et al. (2019a) applies adaptive masks for long-range information on character-level language modeling with very long sequences.
 All these attempts are orthogonal to our work, as we focus on improving the neural network architecture itself, and not the general techniques used for improving overall performance.